10 Great Examples of Brand Voice

 Monzo also uses an active rather than passive voice, which creates a sense that the bank takes responsibility for its decisions – a position sure to earn respect from customers.

-Take a look at this example from their homepage:
+Take a look at this example from the Monzo homepage:

 5. Fitbit